Boris Johnson is a hack: Understanding British PM front-runner

 But these same stories were viewed, by colleagues and competitors, as deeply dubious.

-Peter Guilford, who worked alongside Johnson as a Brussels correspondent for the Times, credited Johnson with turning euroskeptic journalism into "an art form."
-But Guilford took issue with Johnson's willingness "to ham up the story, so there wasn't much difference between news and entertainment. . . .
+Peter Guilford, who worked alongside Johnson as a Brussels correspondent for The Times, credited Johnson with turning eurosceptic journalism into "an art form".
+But Guilford took issue with Johnson's willingness "to ham up the story, so there wasn't much difference between news and entertainment...
 He would write outrageous stories with only slenderest connection of truth in them."

-Fletcher, the former Times editor, has compiled a list of Johnson's greatest hits from Brussels: Johnson wrote that the EU wanted to standardize coffins, the smell of manure and the size of condoms - and had rejected an Italian request to make undersized rubbers.
-He warned Brits that their prawn-cocktail-flavored chips could be banned, that their sausages were under threat and that their fishermen would be required to wear hairnets.
+Fletcher, the former Times editor, has compiled a list of Johnson's greatest hits from Brussels: Johnson wrote that the EU wanted to standardise coffins, the smell of manure and the size of condoms - and had rejected an Italian request to make undersized rubbers.
+He warned Brits that their prawn-cocktail-flavoured chips could be banned, that their sausages were under threat and that their fishermen would be required to wear hairnets.

 Further goosing fears of the supranational state, Johnson wrote about the coming of compulsory European identification cards.
-(They are not coming.)
+(They are not coming).
 He speculated that French, German and Dutch citizens would be elected to the British House of Commons.
-(Also not happening.)
+(Also not happening).
 And he sought to underscore EU wastefulness with his description of a "kilometre-high Tower of Babel" to be built in Brussels.

 James Landale, who worked with Johnson in Brussels and is the BBC's diplomatic correspondent, wrote a poem to mark Johnson's departure from the EU capital in 1995: "Boris told such dreadful lies / It made one gasp and stretch one's eyes."